 We strongly discourage IP allow lists and encourage customers instead to verify the callbacks by using HMAC Signed Callbacks.

-If you are restricting inbound traffic allow the following IPs:
+If you are restricting inbound traffic, you should allow the following IPs:

-Whenever a webhook is triggered Moveo.ai sends the following payload in JSON format to your Webhook URL.
+Whenever a webhook is triggered, Moveo.AI sends a payload of the following format (JSON) to your webhook URL.

 In the case of receiving error HTTP codes

 5xx as a response to the POST calls, Moveo.AI will try to re-send the payload three times before giving up.